turnrye/cs6460-turnrye/project-proposal.md

 ## Research methodology

 A survey research methodology will be used for this work.
 In order to help control internal validity, the question was constrained to only researching the learning of frameworks.
-For the sake of convenience, a single framework's community of learners will be surveyed.

 Dependent variables for this research will include: